Vector leptoquark contributions to lepton dipole moments: Abstract

 \section{Abstract}

 Leptoquarks (LQs) can contribute to the magnetic and electric dipole moments of charged leptons, which the current experiments have measured with good accuracy.
 We revisit the parameter spaces of TeV-scale vector LQs that contribute to these observables and study how these models fare against the LHC bounds.
+We show that significant portions of the parameter space are excluded when the current LHC data is utilised effectively.
 We find that only $U_1$ and $V_2$ can explain the observed positive shift in $(a_\mu^{\rm exp} - a_\mu^{\rm SM})$ through a lepton chirality-flipping contribution with $\mathcal O(1)$ LQ-quark-lepton coupling.
-We also see how these two LQs can fit the electron dipole moment measurements.
+We also see how these two LQs can fit the electron dipole moment and atomic parity violation measurements.
+We find that the current electric dipole moment measurements of the muon cannot restrain the LQ-quark-lepton couplings within perturbative regions.